farouksalawu/Google-Speak-Hub/SystemArchitecture.md

 5. **Backend Services:** History Service logs anonymized metadata, Profile Manager updates user profiles, Privacy Controller enforces privacy settings.
 6. **Frontend Updates & User Feedback:** The frontend displays updated information, transcripts, and toggles based on backend responses.

+## Technical Feasibility
+- **Existing APIs:** Leverages Google Assistant, Speech-to-Text, Text-to-Speech, and app intent routing; no new voice engine required.
+- **Privacy-first Defaults:** History is off by default, all stored data is anonymized.
+- **Cross-platform:** Lightweight frontend framework supports Android, iOS, and web.
+- **Extensibility:** New voice-enabled apps can be integrated by connecting their APIs to the aggregator.

+## Summary
+Google Speak Hub provides a single, unified interface for managing and personalizing voice interactions.
+By leveraging existing voice services, aggregating metadata, and enforcing privacy-first defaults, the Hub improves accessibility, predictability, and trust while giving users tangible control over an otherwise invisible system.